kimiarezaei/Custom-CNN-ViT-and-CNN-trained-on-Seizure-Spectrogram-Image-Detection/README.md

 - Learning-rate scheduling with warmup and cosine annealing
 - Per-fold test evaluation with accuracy, AUC, F1 score, MCC, confusion matrix, and ROC curve output
 - MLOps habits such as configuration-driven experiments, reproducible seeding, patient-level splitting to avoid leakage, Weights & Biases tracking, saved model artifacts, structured result outputs, and hardware-aware training with GPU/CPU fallback were used

+## Data Format

+The spectrogram tensors and corresponding labels were serialized using PyTorch .pt format to enable efficient storage and fast data loading during training.
+Each `.pt` file should contain at least:

+- `spectrogram` - the input tensor
+- `seizure` - the binary label

+The loader reads all files from their folders, concatenates them into a single dataset, and groups samples by patient ID to avoid leakage across cross-validation folds.

 ## Repository Structure